Would a Rose by any other Name: The Thorny Question of Titles

 Victorian San Francisco in 1880: Social Structure and Character Development

-I have embarked upon writing Bloody Lessons, the third book in my Victorian San Francisco Mystery series that features Annie Fuller and Nate Dawson, which means I am creating a whole new raft of secondary characters.
-And, as I have done in previous books, I am carefully considering the specific social make-up of San Francisco as I do so.
-What follows is a brief summary of the social structure of San Francisco in 1880 (primarily from my dissertation, Like a Machine or an Animal) and how this has influenced some of the choices I have made in developing my characters in Maids of Misfortune and Uneasy Spirits, the first two books in my mystery series.
+What follows is a brief summary of the social structure of San Francisco in 1880 (primarily from my dissertation, Like a Machine or an Animal) and how this has influenced some of the choices I have made in developing my characters in the Victorian San Francisco Mystery series.
 Brief Summary: “In 1880 San Francisco, with a population of 233,959 residents, was the ninth largest city in the United States.
-Located at the end Read more…
+Located at the end of the peninsula that separates the Bay of San Francisco from the Pacific Ocean, this city of hills, sand dunes, fogs, and mild temperatures had been only a small village called Yerba Buena less than forty years earlier.
+This small village was one of the chief beneficiaries of the incredible influx of people into the region after the discovery of gold to the north in the winter Read more…

 The Victorian San Francisco Palace Hotel: Gone but not Forgotten